kevinyswong/kevinyswong.github.io/index.md

-  This collective amnesia is beautiful because through all the struggle and torment and pain and ambition and resentment and ego and vanity, in the end, nothing has to do with us, petty and selfish and deceitful creatures—what a relief it is to realize we have no significance, no crash and fire, no impact reflecting the mass of groans we reply to every plight, no weight upon us whatsoever, our measly noises eking out just one breath in the cosmic landscape, a distraught cry born of dread and exasperation against the
+  This collective amnesia is beautiful because through all the struggle and torment and pain and ambition and resentment and ego and vanity, in the end, nothing has to do with us, petty and selfish and deceitful creatures—what a relief it is to realize we have no significance, no crash or fire, no impact reflecting the mass of groans we reply to every plight, no weight upon us whatsoever, our measly noises eking out just one breath in the cosmic landscape, a distraught cry born of dread and exasperation against the